12 Information Technology Stocks Moving In Wednesday's Intraday Session - Benzinga

 Losers

-- Datasea DTSS shares declined by 12.35% to $1.42.
-As of 13:30 EST, this security is trading at a volume of 295.4K shares, making up 107.9% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $34.4 million.
-As per the press release, Q3 earnings came out 2 days ago.
+- Meta Materials MMAT shares decreased by 9.02% to $1.67.
+Trading volume for this security as of 13:30 EST is 3.3 million, which is 66.2% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $493.8 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.